lixinzhan/RT-DP/Documents/Setup Instructions/07A - I-drive Setup.md

 DICOM files and later the treatment records.
 When VSP/OIS is not available, there is a high chance that the network has issues, then I: drive is not available too.

 To continue treatment , we need to create an I: drive replacement or faked I: drive.
+This has been tested working for TrueBeam 2.7.

 **Confirm that Therapists, Physicists, Electronics, and Services have the file mode treatment permission**